Bangui: History

 Under pressure from a donor group called GIBAFOR (France, USA, Japan, Germany, EU, World Bank and the UN) Kolingba made moves to restore a degree of democracy in the country in 1991 with a multiparty government.
 Elections were held in 1993 and 1994.
 The first round was sabotaged by the government when it was clear they would lose.
-Under continued donor pressure elections were held again in 1994 as before with help from the UN electoral Assistance Unit.
+Under continued donor pressure elections were held again in 1994 as before with help from the UN Electoral Assistance Division.
 During these elections, Ange-Félix Patassé was elected to the post of president.
 Since he was from northern CAR, the southern group of Kolingba started a rebellion during 1996.

 In May 1996, about 200 soldiers of the Central African Republic mutinied in Bangui, demanding salary increases and the abdication of Ange-Félix Patassé.
 In the aftermath, the renegades plundered and killed more than 50 people.
 Following this, the French troops stationed in the country suppressed the rebellion and restored the dictatorial power.
 After being elected, President Patassé announced a national unity government in early 1997.
 The Patassé government, the opposition parties, and religious groups signed the Bangui Agreements in January 1997 which were a series of measures designed to reconcile competing political factions, reform and strengthen the economy.
 The same year, the rebel troops refused a military base in Bangui and in June a new revolt broke out.

 In view of frequent political unrest the city was named in 1996 as one of the most dangerous cities in the world.
 On 25 October 2002, several towns in the country and later Bangui itself were attacked by the forces of General François Bozizé, backed with international support.
 Bozizé refused to accept an arrest warrant and "defected with about a hundred troops, engaged in street battles in the northern neighborhoods of Bangui (traditionally supporting Patassé)" and went north.
 Bozizé went into exile in Chad but his troops returned to Bangui and fighting continued.
 Peace-keeping forces were ineffective, leaving Patassé isolated, and with support from Chad, Bozizé's troops were successful in removing Patassé's government.
 Patassé, who was returning from Niger after attending a conference, was not permitted to land in Bangui and he took asylum in Togo, and Bozizé seized power and suspended the constitution.
 An all-party National Transitional Government was set up which functioned as an interim legislative body.
 However, the "climate of distrust continued".